jackson211/jacksonshi-blog/data/blog/leetcode/leetcode-merge-k-sorted-lists.md

 }
 ```

-Personally I think the Binary Heap solution is more clear and more efficient.
+Personally, I think the Binary Heap solution is more clear and more efficient.